-Project submissions that contain incomplete or inaccurate information may not be considered for inclusion in the Governor's introduced budget.
+Project submissions that contain incomplete or inaccurate information may not be considered for inclusion in the Governor's proposed budget amendments.

 Note: The first tab of the capital budget request module includes a series of items with check boxes.
 These are used to indicate if any of the following apply: